 Note: Subsequent to the COVID-19 pandemic and necessary precautions to protect public health, some of what follows describing the program may be adjusted and delivered through remote means.
 Appropriate training in telemental health services and supervision, as well as tech support for providing the services, is provided to all Residents.
 Currently SHCS is providing counseling and consultation services through a hybrid model with both in-person and remote services being offered.
-All Residents have private offices oncampus for their use when in-person.
+All Residents have private offices on-campus for their use when in-person.
 For more information about UC Davis' measures to ensure the health and safety of all our campus members, please see our website at Campus Ready.
 1. Orientation.
 The postdoctoral training year begins the first week of August.
 This training is designed to familiarize incoming Residents with SHCS' operation and facilitate their transition to the University of California, Davis community.
 Residents attend several orientation sessions which cover the SHCS Counseling Services' clinical, administrative and personnel policies and procedures.
-Residents are familiarized with the essential aspects of the Counseling Services' Clinical Plan that includes assessment, crisis intervention, hospitalization, brief therapy and clinical consultation and outreach.
-Residents learn about other campus agencies including the Student Academic Success Center, Internship and Career Center, Cross-Cultural Center, LGBTQIA+ Resource Center, Student Recruitment and Retention Center, and Women's Research and Resource Center.
-Residents meet with the Management Team, Counseling Services' program coordinators and the postdoctoral training staff, who are the postdoctoral Residents' potential supervisors.
+Residents are familiarized with the essential aspects of the Counseling Services' Clinical Plan that includes assessment, crisis intervention, hospitalization when needed, brief therapy and clinical consultation and outreach.
+Residents learn about other campus agencies including the Academic Assistance and Tutoring Centers, Internship and Career Center, Cross-Cultural Center, LGBTQIA+ Resource Center, Services for International Students and Scholars, Student Recruitment and Retention Center, and Women's Research and Resource Center.
+Residents meet with the CS Management Team, Counseling Services' program coordinators and the postdoctoral training staff, who are the postdoctoral Residents' potential supervisors.
 A service plan and schedule are developed in consultation with the Coordinator of Postdoctoral Training.
 2. Postdoctoral Retreats.
-At the conclusion of orientation, Residents and the postdoctoral coordinator have a one-day retreat.
-The purpose of this meeting is to promote group cohesion, provide follow-up and review of orientation experiences, develop personal goals and finalize each Residents contract.
-This is followed by a half-day mid-year retreat before the winter break to review progress and refine goals.
+At the conclusion of Orientation, Residents and the postdoctoral training coordinator have a one-day off-site retreat.
+The purpose of this meeting is to promote group cohesion, provide follow-up and review of orientation experiences, develop personal goals and finalize each Residents' contract.
+This is followed by a half-day mid-year retreat (generally before the winter break) to review progress and refine goals.
 And finally, near the end of the training year there is a final one-day retreat with a primary goal of reviewing the contributions the program has made to each Resident's personal and professional development and each Resident's contributions to the program.
+3. Consultation.